 "TAKE CARE OF YOURSELF!"

 The green eyed warrior looked to the side and saw his grandmother looking on the balcony of their house.
 They stood in their positions for a moment before Link waved at her.

 "Ugh.
 How much longer is this going to go on, do you think?
 Do you have an estimate?"
 Link looked back at the smirking Tetra, who had her arms folded.
 "Are you sure you shouldn't just quit right now?
 Seriously, think about it."
 She leaned back and put her hands behind her head, closing one eye.
 "I can tell you're going to get more sentimental from here on out.
 There's still time, you know.
 Are you sure we shouldn't just turn around and take you back to your island?"

 Link looked back at his grandmother one final time.
 He was going to do this for her.
 He turned back to Tetra, and smiled.
 "If I go back, you'll lose whatever good looks this pirate ship has."
 That surprised Tetra, and she said nothing as the green warrior went below deck.

 If he wasn't handsome, she'll toss him back now.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, whitworth5274Write a Review